45 Lab Metrics You Need to Track [Download the Full List]

 Specimen Rejection Rate

-Quality assurance and quality control help to ensure your lab results are accurate and reproducible and that your lab is compliant with a variety of regulations.
+Quality assurance and quality control help ensure your lab results are accurate and reproducible, and that your lab is compliant with various regulations.
 Measuring your quality assurance activities helps demonstrate a commitment to quality control and keeps your lab running smoothly and efficiently.

 The top quality assurance/quality control metrics to track are: